josephg/egwalker-paper/reg-text.typ

 - _Inserted content._ An insertion event contains exactly one character (a Unicode scalar value), and a deletion does not.
 We simply concatenate the UTF-8 encoding of the characters for insertion events in the same order as they appear in the first column, and then LZ4-compress this string.
 - _Parents._ By default we assume that every event has exactly one parent, namely its predecessor in the topological sort.
 Any events for which this is not true are listed explicitly, for example: "the first event has zero parents; the 153rd event has two parents, namely events numbers 31 and 152;" and so on.
 - _Event IDs._ Each event is uniquely identified by a pair of a replica ID and a per-replica sequence number.
 This column stores runs of event IDs, for example: "the first 1085 events are from replica $A$, starting with sequence number 0; the next 595 events are from replica $B$, starting with sequence number 0;" and so on.

+The file format layers several more carefully written bit packing techniques.
+For example, runs of backspaces are encoded specially, to allow them to be run-length encoded.
+Event positions (indexes) are expressed relative to the end of the previous event.
+Replica IDs are deduplicated in the file, and so on.

 We send the same data format over the network when replicating the entire event graph.
 When sending a subset of events over the network (e.g., a single event during real-time collaboration), references to parent events outside of that subset need to be encoded using the $(italic("replicaID"), italic("seqNo"))$ event IDs, but otherwise a similar encoding can be used.